-Whether it’s a challenge over a game of Monopoly or a personal challenge to obtain one’s driver’s licence or win a race, challenging is a uniquely human characteristic.
+Whether it’s a face-off over a game of Monopoly or a personal test to obtain one’s driver’s license, the challenge is a uniquely human characteristic.

 (Audit of the Universe, chapter 10.9)

 I once bowled a 259 game which is my record.
-Last week I rolled 9 strikes in a row–unfortunately it was over two games!
-One day maybe I’ll… Yes, we all have our dreams of going faster, higher, bigger, better…
+Last week I rolled nine strikes in a row–unfortunately, it was over two games!
+One day maybe I’ll go further.
+Yes, we all have our dreams of going faster, higher, bigger, and better.

 Taking on a challenge is another human singularity.

-We’ve just finished another football (soccer) season in Europe, the verdicts are in.
-The national champions are designated, just one final Champion’s League match at the end of the month: Real Madrid vs. Liverpool to highlight the top team of the year.
+We’ve just finished another football (soccer) season in Europe; the results are final.
+The national champions are designated, only one final Champion’s League match at the end of the month: Real Madrid vs. Liverpool to highlight the top team of the year.
 The 2018 World Cup is about to begin in Russia.
 We’ll be in front of our televisions to find out who the best football nation is this time around.
 We enjoy participating in and watching competitions.

-We’re challenged in 1001 areas: Sports, games, sales-either we’re trying to beat our own monthly record or watching our company trying to outdo the opposition.
+One thousand one areas challenge us: Sports, games, sales.
+Either we’re trying to beat our monthly record or watching our company trying to outdo the opposition.
 Statistics follow the challenge of getting more visitors to a website or higher referencing in Google.
 Solo-challenges involve finishing a crossword puzzle, mastering a chess game, reaching level 7 of Sudoku.
-I’ve got this publicity in front of me from a Business School: Create you Sustainable World—I want to Manage Differently—that’s a noble challenge, that’s a lifelong endeavor.
+I’ve got this publicity in front of me from a Business School: Create your Sustainable World—I want to Manage Differently.
+That’s a noble challenge, that’s a lifelong endeavor.

-Keep in mind we’re identifying what makes humans human.
-How do you explain that every human being worldwide has this ‘challenge oneself’ mentality.
-Whether it’s the affluent–what’s the quickest honest way to earn one million dollars–to the poverty challenge of how to gather more firewood or get water more easily, we’ve all set ourselves challenges.
+Keep in mind; we’re identifying what makes humans human.
+How do you explain that every human being worldwide has this challenge oneself mentality?
+Whether it’s the affluence seekers, what’s the quickest way to earn one million dollars, or the poverty-stricken with the challenge of how to gather more firewood or draw water more efficiently.
+We’ve all set ourselves challenges.

-Quizz shows like Jeopardy, now in its 34th season, pit participants against each other in a challenge based on general knowledge.
-We don’t just sit there and watch it, we are actually participating along with the contestants as our own knowledge is challenged.
+Quiz shows like Jeopardy, now in its 34th season, pit participants against each other in challenges based on general knowledge.
+We don’t just sit there and watch it; we participate along with the contestants as we challenge our expertise.
 And don’t we feel good when we can respond correctly before one of the contestants does!
-The game’s success is based on the publics desire to be tested is the basis of this game.
+The viewer’s desire to be tested is the basis of this game.

 Struggles and Determination

-Along with challenges goes courage and perseverance.
-Meeting a challenge isn’t easy, Setting a goal of having a regular income from one’s newborn endeavor, creating the plan and working the plan is not a cup of tea.
+Along with challenges go courage and perseverance.
+Facing a complication isn’t easy.
+Setting a goal of having a regular income from one’s new endeavor, creating the plan, and working the program is not a cup of tea.
 It doesn’t always go according to plan.
 There are regular setbacks or barriers we don’t foresee—we have to face and overcome them.
 As they say, it’s when the going gets tough that the tough get going.

 Another way of putting this is struggles and its necessary counterpart—determination.
-I don’t know why but the first thing that comes to mind are a few of the people who invested in the Madoff scheme that went awry.
-I think of Elie Weisel, a holocaust victim and Nobel Prize winner who had a Foundation for Humanity which basically lost all its $15 million in assets, not to mention his own personal losses.
-How do you recover from such a situation?
+The first thing that comes to mind is a few of the people who invested in the Madoff scheme that went awry.
+I think of Elie Weisel, a holocaust victim and Nobel Prize winner who had a Foundation for Humanity which lost all its $15 million in assets.
+And, considering his losses, how do you recover from such a situation?

 That is an extreme case of loss, but many have gone through it either because somebody like Madoff lead them to believe untruths, or because they made wrong decisions.
 Whatever the reason the result is a struggle and the need for determination to get up and keep going.

-I think of kids and families that live off of scraps from a burning garbage heap they burrow though everyday.
-Other kids are in forced-labor mines with a pick and shovel–just to get enough to be able to eat.
-Yes, these are extreme struggles but they are the lot of many humans worldwide.
+I think of kids and families that live off of scraps from a burning garbage heap they burrow through every day.
+Other kids are in forced-labor mines with a pick and shovel– to get enough to be able to eat.
+Yes, these are extreme struggles, but they are the lot of many humans worldwide.

-On a more upswing note are challenging adventures like Christopher Columbus preparing three ships to sail off into the ‘West.’
+On a more upswing note are challenging adventurers like Christopher Columbus preparing three ships to sail off into the ‘West.’
 Not knowing if and what he might discover.
 Sailors in his crews reacted differently, some in extreme ways, to the challenge when rough times fell on them.
 European sailors have always liked the challenge of crossing the Atlantic.
-Today Thomas Coville, a French navigator holds the solo record of four days, 11 hours, 10 minutes, and 23 seconds in July 2017.
+As I write, Thomas Coville, a French navigator holds the solo record of four days, 11 hours, 10 minutes, and 23 seconds in July 2017.
 No doubt someone will challenge that very soon.

 Dig Deeper into The Explanation